Burton Snowboards: Controversies

-In January 2022, BBC News reported on Burton's expansion into China and highlighted the company's role in promoting Xinjiang as a winter sports destination (ahead of China's hosting the Winter Olympics).
-Craig Smith, the boss of the company's China subsidiary, told the BBC Burton didn't want to "divorce" itself from the region by refusing to do business there, despite allegations of human rights abuse, including genocide of the Uyghurs.
+In January 2022, BBC News reported on Burton's expansion into China and its promotion of Xinjiang for winter sports tourism (ahead of China's hosting the Winter Olympics).
+Craig Smith, who leads Burton's China operations, told the BBC the company didn't want to abandon the region by refusing to do business there, despite allegations of human rights abuse, including genocide of the Uyghurs.

-Allegations that the local Uyghur population of Xinjiang have been used as forced labor to pick cotton has also been observed to be at odds with Burton's membership of the Better Cotton Initiative - an industry body that aims to ensure the global cotton supply chain is free of forced labor.
+Allegations that the local Uyghur population of Xinjiang has been forced into labor picking cotton have also been found to be at odds with Burton's membership in the Better Cotton Initiative, an organization that works to eliminate forced labor from cotton production.